Locks and Weirs

 Even though you are surrounded by a billion litres of water, getting drinking water is not always as straightforward as one would expect.
 There are two main options, to use the river or town supplies.
 The former may not be safe in the hotter summer months due to blue-green algae outbreaks.
 If these get too bad, it may not even be safe to continue paddling on the river!

-Some locals do drink the water directly from the river in Kosciuszko National Park and between the Hume Dam and Albury.
+Some locals do drink the water directly from the river in Kosciuszko National Park and some do this all the way to the lakes.
 Having been sick after a water filter failed in Kosciuszko National Park, I would not recommend doing this!

 The water tends to be fairly clear down to about Albury unless it is in flood.
 This makes it easy to treat the water without having to worry about a clarification step.
-Below Albury, I found I had to both clarify the water and then treat the water to make it safe.
-Below Albury and without clarification, I would only get maybe 1 L of water through my MSR Ceramic filter before I would have to clean it.
+However, high turbidity can occur anywhere along the river, amd may make it necessary to clarify the water before treating it to make it safe.

 Refer to the Safety page for some of the issues related to drinking untreated water.